szeged/jerryscript/targets/esp8266/modules/API-doc/Js-ArduCAM-API.md

   Reads the image from the camera's storage and saves it to the SD card.

-**Note**: The camera and the reader will need to share the same SPI interface as shown above.
+**Note**: The camera and the reader will need to share the same SPI interface as shown at the top of this document.

 **Example**